0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/consensus/validium/PolygonDataCommittee.md

 !!! note
     - The system requires `N/M` signatures where `N` => `_requiredAmountOfSignatures` and `M` => `urls.length`.
-    - The number of urls must be the same as the number of addresses encoded in the `addrsBytes`.
+    - The number of urls must be the same as addresses encoded in the `addrsBytes`.
     - A member is represented by a url and the address contained in urls[i] and `addrsBytes. [i*_ADDR_SIZE : i*_ADDR_SIZE + _ADDR_SIZE]`.

 ```solidity